The 5 Largest Broker-Dealers Overview

 Robinhood

-Robinhood doesn’t operate its own bank or manage its own lineup of mutual funds and ETFs.
+Robinhood doesn’t operate a traditional bank or manage its own family of mutual funds and ETFs.
 It does have

-26 million brokerage accounts, though.
+27.4 million funded brokerage customers, though.
 This impressive figure places the company in fourth place on our list.
-Because Robinhood just started in 2013, it represents astonishing growth.
+Because Robinhood only launched in 2013, that still represents very fast growth.

 Learn more in